 Materials

-Refer Acceptable Products Section 8
+Refer Acceptable Products List 2022

 Embedment

 The designed trench width must be the minimum width to allow pipes to be safely laid and all embedment material properly and sufficiently compacted.
 Embedment and fill must keep pace with the excavation and laying of pipes so that not more than 15m of pipes must be left exposed in open trench where this could represent a danger to road users.
 The foundation must be able to support all design loads placed on it for the duration of the lifecycle of the pipeline it supports.
 Where the bottom of the trench will not provide adequate support for the pipe during construction, the developer (or their agent) must be contacted to provide a suitable means to stabilise trench foundation.
 Acceptable methods include: